Meta-Drive-Lab/Cog_Dec_Mak/README.md

 ![Exemplary Result](readme/demo.gif)

-You will see a live visualization of the scenario being solved by the planner.
+You will see a live visualization of the demo.
 Now you can start with your own experiments by changing the [configs](/planner/Frenet/configs/README.md) or selecting another scenario by adding

 * `--scenario <path-to-scenario>`